Ceasefire

 By Thomas Nast in Harper's Weekly, February 17, 1877, p.
 132.

 A ceasefire (also known as a truce),' also spelled cease-fire (the antonym of 'open fire'), is a stoppage of a war in which each side agrees with the other to suspend aggressive actions, often due to mediation by a third party.
 Ceasefires may be between state actors or involve non-state actors.'
+Unlike declarations of a cessation of hostilities or a truce, a cease-fire is generally meant to be binding.
+Like a cessation of hostilities or truce, it is only temporary in nature but is generally expected to last for a longer period of time.
+Unlike a truce, a humanitarian pause, or a cessation of hostilities, the declaration of a cease-fire often applies to the entire geographical area of a conflict, according to the UN.

 Ceasefires may be declared as part of a formal treaty but also as part of an informal understanding between opposing forces.
 They may occur via mediation or otherwise as part of a peace process or be imposed by United Nations Security Council resolutions via Chapter VII of the United Nations Charter.
 A ceasefire can be temporary with an intended end date or may be intended to last indefinitely.
 A ceasefire is distinct from an armistice in that the armistice is a formal end to a war whereas a ceasefire may be a temporary stoppage.

 The immediate goal of a ceasefire is to stop violence but the underlying purposes of ceasefires vary.
 Ceasefires may be intended to meet short-term limited needs (such as providing humanitarian aid), manage a conflict to make it less devastating, or advance efforts to peacefully resolve a dispute.
 An actor may not always intend for a ceasefire to advance the peaceful resolution of a conflict but instead give the actor an upper hand in the conflict (for example, by re-arming and repositioning forces or attacking an unsuspecting adversary), which creates bargaining problems that may make ceasefires less likely to be implemented and less likely to be durable if implemented.

-The durability of ceasefire agreements is affected by several factors, such as demilitarized zones, withdrawal of troops and third-party guarantees and monitoring (e.g. peacekeeping).
+The durability of ceasefire agreements is affected by several factors, such as demilitarized zones, withdrawal of troops and third-party guarantees such as monitoring or peacekeeping.
 Ceasefire agreements are more likely to be durable when they reduce incentives to attack, reduce uncertainty about the adversary's intentions, and when mechanisms are put in place to prevent accidents from spiraling into conflict.